 Many of the vines are young, having been planted starting in the 1990’s, going forward.
 Although, they own a small parcel of vines that were planted in 1965, that are placed in Terres Sombres.

 Domaine Yves Cuilleron produces 3 wines from Cote Rotie:

-During the early to mid 1990’s Yves Cuilleron made a standard or traditional Cote Rotie.
-It was their first wine released in the appellation.
+During the early to mid 1990’s Yves Cuilleron made his debut with a standard or traditional Cote Rotie.
 That wine is no longer in production.

-Serving and Decanting Domaine Yves Cuilleron with Wine, Food, Pairing Tips
+Serving Domaine Yves Cuilleron with Wine, Food, Pairing Tips